 There are some non-surgical, minimally invasive options to a formal breast lift.
 A BreastTite, BodyTite RFAL radiofrequency treatment can result in some lift effect as can a suture suspension of the breast tissue.

-Breast lift surgery is an outpatient procedure performed under general or local anaesthesia, depending on the recommendations of Dr. Bray and his SpaMedica team.
+Breast lift surgery is an outpatient procedure performed under general or local anaesthesia, depending on the recommendations of Dr. Mulholland, Dr. Bell, and the SpaMedica team.
 Different types of breast lifts involve incisions made around the areola, from the crease of the breast over the nipple, and/or horizontally along the breast crease.

 In your initial consultation with Dr. Bray, your breast lift surgeon, you’ll want to discuss your expectations.
 Make sure to ask any questions and clarify anything that you’re unsure of.
 Your doctor will want to know about any medications you’re taking, your medical history, and your lifestyle.
 If you smoke, stop before surgery.
 Smoking can prevent efficient healing because it slows blood flow in the skin.